rrousselGit/provider/README.md

 - testability/composability, since it is always possible to mock/override a value
 - robustness, as it is harder to forget to handle the update scenario of a model/widget

+To read more about `provider`, see the [documentation](https://pub.dev/documentation/provider/latest/).

 ## Migration from v2.0.0 to v3.0.0

 - Providers can no longer be instantiated with `const`.